Events and Studies

 Cost: $75

-REGISTER HERE (click the drop down menu at the top of the registration page and look for Book Study in the drop down menu)
+REGISTER HERE (click the drop down menu at the top of the registration page and look for Dreams).

 Spiritual Director Gathering

-Cost: TBA.
+Cost: $25.
 Free for those in our Spiritual Director’s Network.
 (Want to join?
 Email director@ncspiritualdirection.org)

 In order to provide continuing education and support for those who serve in the ministry of spiritual direction in Eastern NC, NCISDF sponsors quarterly gatherings.
 Every other gathering is virtual, in order to be accessible to those a distance from Raleigh/Durham.
 All Spiritual Directors and Spiritual Directors in training are welcome.
 Future gatherings: Monday, August 25th, 7pm-8pm (zoom).